spryker/spryker-docs/docs/scos/dev/back-end-development/cronjobs/cronjobs.md

-Spryker applications demand performing repetitive background operation - jobs.
-Such operations are necessary for synchronizing denormalized data into the Search engine, key-value store, etc. For Spryker applications to operate properly, we recommend running predefined jobs.
+Spryker applications demand performing repetitive background operation—jobs.
+Such operations are necessary for synchronizing denormalized data into the search engine or key-value store.
+For Spryker applications to operate properly, we recommend running predefined jobs.

 While setting up and configuring a scheduler, a developer is to solve the following tasks: